 You can find language, notification, and launch on startup options in the Settings menu.
 I must say I am impressed with the number of languages offered as there are over 20, which bests the vast majority of VPNs.

 I recommend turning off notifications as soon as you open the VPN.
-Norton Secure VPN can send you annoying notifications even when it’s turned off.
+Norton VPN can send you annoying notifications even when it’s turned off.
 It will also send popups on your system tray about other Norton products.
 But, it’s not a huge deal since these can be easily toggled off.

 That’s really all there is to it.
 Its simplicity makes it a breeze to use, but if you’re looking to fine-tune a VPN to your liking, Norton VPN isn’t for you.